 It is very important to have a social media presence at as many platforms as you can.
 A few essential social media platforms are Twitter, Facebook, Instagram, Pinterest, and Tumbler.
 Other platforms you should consider include LinkedIn, Reddit, Plurk, Medium and Quora.
 You can get help in managing your accounts from HootSuite, IFTTT, and similar applications.
 Use social media to increase your reach and develop a supportive community.
 Don’t just post links of your blog but interact with people and network.
 There are already some very supportive communities for bloggers and authors on these platforms.
 Create attractive images for your blog and social media accounts using Canva.

-Here is a great Twitter guide for beginners by Emma that you should check out after you are done with this blog post.
+Here is a great Twitter guide for beginners that you should check out after you are done with this blog post.
 Open it in a new tab.

 Also, check out this great post from TRJ about how to optimize your Pinterest account which I found really helpful.